While email marketing isn't a new trend, it certainly should be a staple of your constituent communication.

-Try different words, lengths, and punctuations in your subject line to see if something really peaks your readers' interest.
+- Try different words, lengths, and punctuation in your subject line to see if something really peaks your readers' interest.

 If you're going to send monthly, bi-weekly, or weekly, stick to it.
 If not, they will begin to lose interest and those emails will land in trash folders.

 Consistent communication will ensure that you maintain your network's attention.
 Keep your emails regular, light, informational, and interesting.

 Then, when it's time for the year-end appeal or gala registration, your readers will be willing to help out.

 Main point: A successful e-newsletter should maintain a consistent schedule so that readers know when to expect your content.